yunseok624/MISR-GAN/README.md

 ## Results

 ## TODO (Future works)
 - [ ] Train on bigger number of iterations
+- [ ] Run on multiple GPUs for faster computation

 ## Acknowledgements
 Thanks to these codebases for foundational Super-Resolution code and inspiration: